ydiamant-r7/sslyze/README.md

 Python API Documentation
 ------------------------

+A sample script describing how to use the SSLyze's Python API is available at [./api_sample.py](https://github.com/nabla-c0d3/sslyze/blob/release/api_sample.py).

-Documentation for SSLyze's Python API is [available here][documentation].
+Full documentation for SSLyze's Python API is [available here][documentation].

 Usage as a CI/CD step
 ---------------------